tecnico-sec/Firewall/README.md

 $ sudo ufw enable
 ```

 Contrary to iptables, UFW's default configuration is the conservative option of denying all incoming connections and routing paths.
-This is visible when UFWs' status is checked:
+This is visible when UFW's status is checked:

 ```bash
 $ sudo ufw status verbose
 ```

-Although this can be a good starting point for a firewall configuration, in order to replicate the tests in section 2 we will start by reversing this option with the following commands:
+Although this can be a good secure starting point for a firewall configuration, in order to replicate the tests in section 2 we will start by reversing this option with the following commands:

 ```bash
 $ sudo ufw default allow INCOMING